williamjeong2/dl-docker/README.md

 # Dockerfile for Machine Learning with PyTorch and TensorFlow

-This Dockerfile provides a complete environment for machine learning with PyTorch and TensorFlow using CUDA.
-It uses the `nvidia/cuda:11.6.0-base-ubuntu18.04` base image and installs the following packages:
+This repository contains a Dockerfile that creates a Docker image for deep learning development.
+The image is based on the `nvidia/cuda:11.8.0-cudnn8-runtime-ubuntu20.04` image and includes the following libraries and tools:

 - Python 3.9
 - JupyterLab